 - Are not currently pregnant.

-- Have no known allergies to medications used during the procedure and have no other contraindications to the procedure.
+- Have no known allergies to medications used during the procedure.

 - Are not good LASIK candidates because of severe nearsightedness, thin corneas, severe dry eyes, or for some other reason.

 A trained ophthalmologist will insert the Visian ICL through a small micro-incision, placing the implant inside the eye just behind the iris and in front of the eye’s natural lens.
 The Visian ICL is designed not to cause trauma to other eye structures and to stay in place with no special care.

 No. Your ophthalmologist will use anesthetic eye-drops before the procedure and may administer a light sedative as well.

 What if my vision changes after I received the Visian ICL?